 “Please, just give me a shot” is a common plea of patients to their healthcare provider.
-For people suffering with arthritis, tendinitis, or another form of joint inflammation, a cortisone shot can quickly reduce and even eliminate pain.
-But, will a cortisone shot help pain caused by Plantar Fasciitis or Carpal Tunnel Syndrome?
+For people suffering with arthritis, tendinitis, or another form of joint inflammation, a steroid injection can quickly reduce and even eliminate pain.
+But, will a cortisone shot really help pain caused by Plantar Fasciitis, Carpal Tunnel Syndrome or Trigger Finger?

 Let’s start with some important facts about cortisone.
-One, the anti-inflammatory drug cortisone is an effective means of controlling swelling and thus reducing muscle, bone and joint pain when inflammation is the cause of the pain.
+One, the anti-inflammatory steroid drug cortisone is an effective means of controlling swelling and thus reducing muscle, bone and joint pain when inflammation is the cause of the pain.
 Two, this corticosteroid comes in two forms—injection or pill—but, the injectable form is preferred because your doctor can give less medication and place it exactly where it is needed.
 With a pill, it has to go through your whole body, so a bigger dose is required and isn’t as fast acting.

 |Check out the video “Treating Plantar Fasciitis with a FS6 Compression Foot Sleeve” – View Video|